krth8/HA-Popup-view/README.md

 I've been working on a custom component that lets you open any Home Assistant view as a popup overlay.
 Super useful for quick access to different dashboards without leaving your current view.
 This is something I have been wanting in Home Assistant for a while.

-It works as a service call and this means you don't need declutter cards, or populate your dashboard with a bunch of hidden popup cards that muddies your view when in edit mode.
+It works as a service call which is a very clean way of having hidden content.

 <img width="638" height="714" alt="services" src="https://github.com/user-attachments/assets/12821e88-245b-41e8-8547-3fae8d3f5d8e" />